Oatbar - desktop bar for X11 and Wayland

 - We create a

-variable that can be empty or set toshow
+show_menuvariable that can be empty or set toshow - In

 - The last one wraps the icon name into the final Pango markup.